 Not too long ago I VERY EXCITEDLY got my hands on this beautiful raw Cacao.
 Seeing as I bother to make dessert maybe twice a year – give or take a few birthdays where I’m pressed into service – I was determined to make ALL THE CHOCOLATEY THINGS.
 Then, because I have the attention span of a small child, I put it in a cupboard and clean forgot about it.
 Right.
 I probably shouldn’t admit that.
-Last week I FINALLY managed to buy myself some Great Lakes grass fed beef gelatin and was busy planning all the jellies and candies and FUN STUFFS I was going to make when I realized, DUH, that I should totally combine my two new cooking purchases!
+Last week I FINALLY managed to buy myself some grass fed gelatin and was busy planning all the jellies and candies and FUN STUFFS I was going to make when I realized, DUH, that I should totally combine my two new cooking purchases!
 Thus, I set about to make a chocolatey dessert full of gelatin goodness.
 Here was the catch, though: I wanted to steer clear of eggs and nuts, not to mention nightshades.
 That way, this dessert would be good for practically Paleo person.
 I figured it was time to come up with a no egg chocolate mousse.
 So I did!

 How to make No Egg Chocolate Mousse